Samsung/Tizen.CircularUI/doc/guide/Radio.md

 ## Create Radio
 `GroupName`property specifies which `Radio` controls are mutually exclusive.
 If a user selected one Radio control of radio control group, other items are not selected.
 `IsSelected` property sets default selected value of Radio control. `Selected` event occurs when the Radio selection was changed.
-`Value` property sets any value of Radio control. `Value` property is useful to distinguish which item was selected if all Radio control has the same `Selected` event handler. please refer to below code.
+`Value` property sets any value of Radio control. `Value` property is useful to distinguish which item was selected if all Radio control has the same `Selected` event handler.
+Please refer to below code.

 For more information.
 Please refer to [Radio  API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.Radio.html)